ioccc-src/winner/faq.md

 <div id="gcc">
 <div id="clang">
-### FAQ 3.4: Why does clang or gcc fail to compile an IOCCC entry?
+### Why does clang or gcc fail to compile some IOCCC entries?
 </div>
 </div>